opf/openproject/docs/release-notes/11/11-3-4/README.md

 <!--more-->
 #### Bug fixes and changes

-This release contains only one fix for Centos 7 and Centos 8 packaged installations that are unable to access the PostgeSQL package source.
+This release contains only one fix for Centos 7 and Centos 8 packaged installations that are unable to access the PostgreSQL package source.
 It does not contain any other fixes